osl-incubator/rago/README.md

 ### Llama 3

-In order to use a llama model, visit its page on huggingface and request your access in its form, for example: https://huggingface.co/meta-llama/Llama-3.2-1B.
+In order to use a Llama model, visit its page on Hugging Face and request access via its form, for example: https://huggingface.co/meta-llama/Llama-3.2-1B.

 After you are granted access to the desired model, you will be able to use it with Rago.

-You will also need to provide a hugging face token in order to download the models locally, for example:
+You will also need to provide a Hugging Face token in order to download the models locally, for example:

 ```python